Svetozar Marković (footballer): 2019–20 season

 On 8 July 2019, reports subsequently confirmed that Markovic has signed a five-year contract with Greek giants Olympiacos on a transfer fee in the region of €1.5 million.
-The talented defender commented on the transfer: “I have moved to a very big club in Olympiacos.
+The talented defender commented on the transfer: "I have moved to a very big club in Olympiacos.
 I’m happy about this and it shows that I am making progress in the sport.
-Yes, it’s hard for me to leave my country and my team, but Partizan will always be in my heart.”
+Yes, it’s hard for me to leave my country and my team, but Partizan will always be in my heart."

+Viktoria Plzeň

+On 30 August 2024, Marković signed a three-year contract with Czech First League club Viktoria Plzeň.

 International career

-Marković started playing with Serbia national under-16 football team in 2015.
+Despite being born in raise in Bosnia and Herzegovina, Marković, as an ethnic Serb, started playing with Serbia national under-16 football team in 2015.
 He capped mostly matches with the team, scoring a goal in a match against Latvia on 15 May 2016.
 As a regular member of Serbian under-17 national team, Marković was called in squad for the 2017 UEFA European Under-17 Championship by coach Perica Ognjenović.
 In August 2017, Marković was called into the Serbia 19 squad, for the memorial "Stevan Vilotić - Ćele", but failed to make a debut during the tournament.
 In December 2017, Perica Ognjenović called Marković in Serbian under-18 national team for the tournament in Israel.
 He made his debut for the team in 1–0 defeat against home team on 11 December same year, and also played against Germany next day.
 As a coach of the Serbian under-21 level, Goran Đorović included Marković to the squad for competitive matches against Macedonia and Russia in September 2018.